pmahnke/mahnke-cocktails/recipe_processed/baileys_whipped_cream.md

 ---
 layout: recipe
-title: "Chartreuse Infused Whipped Cream"
+title: "Baileys Infused Whipped Cream"
 categories: [syrup]
-permalink: "/recipe/chartreuse_whipped_cream/"
+permalink: "/recipe/baileys_whipped_cream/"
-iconfile: chartreuse_whipped_cream
+iconfile: baileys_whipped_cream
 stars: 0
-base_spirits: ['Green Chartreuse', 'Heavy Cream', 'Powdered Sugar']
+base_spirits: ['Baileys', 'Heavy Cream', 'Powdered Sugar']
-youtube: kRPWDOCVByk
+youtube: M8uXEDvbvVM
-description: "Chartreuse whipped cream is a delightful topping for cocktails and desserts.
-It adds a touch of herbal sweetness and a beautiful green color."
+description: "Baileys Infused Whipped Cream is a velvety, aerated topping that blends the airy sweetness of traditional whipped cream with the rich, creamy notes of Irish whiskey, cocoa, and vanilla."
 excerpt: |
-  Chartreuse whipped cream is a delightful topping for cocktails and desserts.
-It adds a touch of herbal sweetness and a beautiful green color.
+  Baileys Infused Whipped Cream is a velvety, aerated topping that blends the airy sweetness of traditional whipped cream with the rich, creamy notes of Irish whiskey, cocoa, and vanilla.
 ---

 ### Ingredients